PiorGit/RNPO-Blender-addons/README.md

 Modeling addons for Blender 2.78+ and 2.8+ by Rafael Navega (programming) and Pior Oberson (specifications).

-These addons are provided as-is, no support is provided.
+These addons are provided as-is - no support, no feature requests.